ionelmc/python-mongoql-conv/README.rst

     >>> to_string({"myfield": {"$size": "3"}})
     Traceback (most recent call last):
     ...
-    InvalidQuery: Invalid query part '3'.
-Expected one of: int, long.
+    mongoql_conv.InvalidQuery: Invalid query part '3'.
+Expected one of: int...

 * **$all**::